eunseon02/DynOSAM/READMEv2.md

 - Dense Optical Flow
 - Dense Semantic Instance mask

-which can be obtained by image pre-processing.
+Each image is expected in the following form:
+-  __rgb__ image is expected to be a valid 8bit image (1, 3 and 4 channel images are accepted).
+-  __depth__ must be a _CV_64F_ image where the value of each pixel represents the _metric depth_.
+-  __mask__ must be a CV_32SC1 where the static background is of value $0$ and all other objects are lablled with a tracking label $j$. $j$ is assumed to be globally consistent and is used to map the tracked object $j$ to the ground truth.
+- __flow__ must be a CV_32FC2 representing a standard optical-flow image representation.

 For dense optical flow (ie. pre Novemeber 2025) we use [RAFT](https://link.springer.com/chapter/10.1007/978-3-030-58536-5_24).
 Currently this pre-processing code is not available.

+For instance segmentation we use [YOLOv8](https://docs.ultralytics.com/models/yolov8/) for both image pre-processing and online processing.
+Both Python and C++ (using TensorRT acceleration) models can be found in the [dynosam_nn](./dynosam_nn/) package.
+See the [REAMDE](./dynosam_nn/README.md) for more details.

 - If `prefer_provided_optical_flow: true` (YAML), the pipeline expects a dense flow image.
 Otherwise, it falls back to sparse KLT.
 - If `prefer_provided_object_detection: true` (YAML) , an instance mask must be provided.
-If false, masks are generated online via YOLOv7 using TensorRT acceleration (See the [dynosam_nn](./dynosam_nn/) package for details).
+If false, masks are generated online via.

-For each semantic mask, a pixel value $>0$ represents the tracked object index $j$ and background pixels are labelled $0$. $j$ is assumed to be globally consistent and is used to map the tracked object $j$ to the ground truth.

 ## 3.2 Running with pre-processed data